Select Page

 When does the Warwick Castle Light Trail run?

-In 2023, the Warwick Castle Christmas Light Trail ran from the 27th November 2023 until 7th January 2024, and I will update this post when the dates for 2024 are revealed.
+In 2024, the Warwick Castle Christmas Light Trail runs from the 23rd November 2024 until 5th January 2025.
 Sessions need to be booked online in advance, or can (subject to availability) be added onto your day ticket on the day at the ticket booths.

 How much does it cost?

-The Warwick Castle light trail prices start at £16.50 each, and this is a fixed price for children over 3 years.
-I would have liked to have seen a reduced price for children as it makes it a pretty hefty price tag for a family of four just for a short experience, however if you are combining it with a visit to the castle. a castle and light trail experience combination has prices starting at £27.50 which offers much better value for money.
+The Warwick Castle light trail prices are the same as 2023 prices – starting at £16.50 each, and this is a fixed price for children over 3 years.
+I would have liked to have seen a reduced price for children as it makes it a pretty hefty price tag for a family of four just for a short experience, however, if you are combining it with a visit to the castle. a castle and light trail experience combination has prices starting at £27.50 which offers much better value for money.

 Warwick Castle Light Trail Christmas at the Castle